Introduction¶

 The first ‘#’ character must be present in the file as it is, it

-And use it when creating your virtual machine:
+And then use this file when creating your virtual machine:

 $ openstack server create [...] --user-data cloud_init_cfg.txt MY_VM_NAME